rarible/tezos-protocol-contracts/README.md

 You are welcome to [suggest features](https://github.com/rarible/tezos-protocol-contracts/discussions) and [report bugs found](https://github.com/rarible/tezos-protocol-contracts/issues)!

+## Contributing

+The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests" (PRs).
+This facilitates social contribution, easy testing, and peer review.

+See more information on [CONTRIBUTING.md](https://github.com/rarible/protocol/blob/main/CONTRIBUTING.md).

 ## License

-Smart contracts for Rarible protocol are available under the [MIT License](LICENSE.md).
+Smart contracts for Rarible protocol are available under the [MIT License](LICENSE).

 ## Credits